Mount Olive United Methodist Church

 The Mount Olive United Methodist Church is a historic church at Lafayette and Knox Streets in Van Buren, Arkansas.
 It is a rectangular single-story brick structure with Gothic Revival styling.
 Its main facade has a large Gothic-arch window below the main roof gable, and a squat square tower to its left, housing the entrance in a Gothic-arched opening.
 The church was built in 1889 for a congregation that consisted of recently emancipated African-American former slaves when it was organized in 1869.
 It is a significant local landmark in its African-American culture and history.

 The church was listed on the National Register of Historic Places in 1976.
+The congregation was closed by the United Methodist Church in 2004.